Blowouts are a failure of

 Parents; And don't forget to manage your parents.
 When your parents see you and your opposing coach working together to balance the game, everyone is happier and has more fun.

 Referees, when you see a blowout in the making and the coaches are not actively engaged in managing the sitaution, please confer with the coaches and remind them to implement moderating strategies.

 Why Aren't the Teams Balanced?
 Why do blowouts occur?

 The biggest problem has to do with player ratings.
 Teams are balanced based on the rating of the coach of the players at the end of last season.
 And next season, it is your rating of the players this season that will be used to balance the teams.
 Sometimes, players change radically from one year to the next, and there's nothing we can do about that.
-What you can do, the coach, is to really focus on the player rating at the end of the year, and do your best.
-The Division Commissioner will ask you to rate your players online at the appropriate time.
-We can compensate for how different coaches rate, but we need coaches to take the time to provide the base of information.
+What you can do, the coach, is to really focus on the player rating at the end of the year, and do your best for the next year.

 What (NOT) to do: